lazarusA/JuliaDocs/docs/devdocs/locks.md

 The following strategies are used to ensure that the code is dead-lock free (generally by addressing the 4th Coffman condition: circular wait).
 > 1. structure code such that only one lock will need to be acquired at a time
 >
-> 1. always acquire shared locks in the same order, as given by the table below
+> 2. always acquire shared locks in the same order, as given by the table below
 >
-> 1. avoid constructs that expect to need unrestricted recursion
+> 3. avoid constructs that expect to need unrestricted recursion
 >
 >

-## Locks {#Locks}
+## Locks

 Below are all of the locks that exist in the system and the mechanisms for using them that avoid the potential for deadlocks (no Ostrich algorithm allowed here):